THREATINT/go-net/README.md

 # github.com/THREATINT/go-net

 ## Package net
-This library contains some basic validation and conversion for ip addresses (IPv4 + IPv6), ip ranges (from - to ip adress, IPv4 + IPv6), domain names, fqdn (fully qualified domain names), and urls.
+This library contains some basic validation and helpers for handling ip addresses (IPv4 + IPv6), ip ranges (from - to ip adress, IPv4 + IPv6), domain names, fqdn (fully qualified domain names), and urls.

-Please see the tests (xx_test.go) for examples.
+Please see the unit tests (xx_test.go) for examples.

 ## License
 Release under the MIT License. (see LICENSE)